jcorbino/mole/JOSS/paper.md

 # Mimetic operators

-Mimetic finite-difference operators, divergence (**D**), gradient (**G**), curl (**C**), and laplacian (**L**) are discrete analogs of their corresponding continuum operators.
+Mimetic finite-difference operators, Divergence (**D**), Gradient (**G**), Curl (**C**), and Laplacian (**L**) are discrete analogs of their corresponding continuum operators.
 These mimetic finite-difference operators satisfy in the discrete sense the vector identities that the continuum ones do, making them more faithful to the physics [@Corbino].

-The basis of higher-dimensional operators, as well of more sophisticated operators such as the laplacian or the biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
+The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
 These finite-dimensional operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.

 These operators, have been used to write codes to solve PDEs of different types [@Bazan], [@Boada], [@Boada2], [@Rojas], [@Jorge], [@Josep], [@Abouali].
 For an overview of mimetic methods of different types see the book by Castillo and Miranda and the references there in [@Miranda].